mellson/NamedSizeTest/README.md

 # NamedSizeTest
-Xamarin Project for showcasing a problem with Named Font Sizes not being applied
+Xamarin Project for showcasing a problem with Named Font Sizes not being applied correctly to the Label element.

 There are styles for each font size enum in `App.xaml` I have tried using two different `TypeArguments` - both have no effect: